 Having boundaries protect you from being hurt and allow you to think freely.
 Boundaries protect you from being hurt and from hurting your spouse.
 Once you know your spouse’s boundaries, you can respect them and avoid future conflicts.
 It is unwise to think that you can shift your spouse’s boundaries to make yourself happier.
 If you are unhappy about a boundary, you need to discuss it with your spouse without forcing them to change.

 On the other hand, if you allow other people to cross your boundary to keep the peace, you are setting yourself up for failure.
 Denying your own needs to make other people happy will lead to a joyless life.
 It is your responsibility to communicate your feelings to your spouse, and it is their responsibility to communicate theirs.
 Do not attempt to decipher their behavior, when you are in doubt, ask them to clarify.

 If you have a hard time establishing boundaries, I will mention five steps to help you create stronger boundaries.
 If you use these steps, you will be happier in your relationships.
 Creating stronger boundaries is the number one way for you to improve your life.

 Dr. Judith Belmont encourages her clients to set their boundaries by asking themselves one big question: What is my right?
-You have the right to say no without feeling guilty, to be treated with respect, to be safe, to declare your needs, to be accepted, to refuse other people's expectation of you.
+You have the right to say no without feeling guilty, to be treated with respect, to be safe, to declare your needs, to be accepted, to refuse other people's expectations of you.
 These rights should always be your top priority when you are setting boundaries, and you can add any need that is important to you.

 If you think someone is violating your personal space, say something.
 If you feel unsafe about a situation, do something.
 If you notice that your fists are clenched, get out of that space.
 If your first instinct is to freeze, fight, or flight, find a safe way to retreat from the situation.